twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTPROPERTIESFORM** – Used when viewing the font properties.
 The default push button is **OK**.
 * **TFONTSETTINGSFORM** – Displays a dialog where you can change various settings for the font.
 The default push button is **OK**.
 * **TFONTTABLESFORM** – Displays a dialog where it shows a full list of tables in the font.
 The default push button is **OK**.
 * **TFONTTESTFORM** – Used when testing the opened font.
 Version 3.0 has a dropdown list to choose the encoding, which this is implemented with Windows 95.
 The Sample Text list in versions 5.0 through 6.0 is predefined and cannot be edited.
-Printing in old versions only supports the Basic Latin range of Unicode while other characters are printed with a system font.
-(If trial period is exceeded or using unregistered recent versions, see TDISABLEDFORM)
+Printing in version 3.0 through 6.0 only supports the Basic Latin range of Unicode while other characters are printed with a system font.
+Version 7.0 and newer displays the font name in square brackets with numbers at the end.
+(See TDISABLEDFORM for the used form when the trial period is exceeded or using most unregistered old versions)
 * **TGASPFORM** – Used when managing gasps in the font.
 The default push button is **OK**.
 * **TGENERATECONTOURSCANCELFORM** – The default push button is **Cancel**.
 * **TGENERATEPROBLEMREPORTFORM** – Used when pressing **Next** in the Glyph Validation Wizard.
 The problem report is "Report".
 The default push button is **OK**.